This is basics about roasting coffee.

 When you got hold of these basics → you can move on to Roast Profiles

 Scope of the roasting process

-When you roast coffee you want to get the best taste developed AND avoid bad tastes.
+When you roast coffee you want to get the best taste developed AND to avoid bad tastes.

 To achieve this the main things to focus on when roasting:

 1) The heating up process: how the beans are heated up

 2) Determine when to stop the roast

 If the heat is too low you will not get enough development of the taste.
-The aroma is flat.
-This roasting problem is called baked (taste like old bread).
+The aroma will be flat.
+This roasting problem is called baked (tastes like old bread).